How Long After Chapter 7 Can I Buy a House? Get the Answers Here

 Conventional Loans

-Traditional loans (i.e., loans that aren’t backed by the government) often come with a four year waiting period following a Chapter 7 bankruptcy discharge.
+Conventional loans (i.e., loans that aren’t backed by the government) often come with a four-year waiting period following a Chapter 7 bankruptcy discharge.
 However, if you can prove that you were experiencing extenuating circumstances (i.e., major illness, unexpected unemployment, etc.) at the time of filing, you may be able to shorten this period by one to two years.

-Meeting the lenders score criteria, which normally begin at 620, and establishing your credit, are prerequisites for qualifying for a traditional loan.
+Meeting the lenders’ score criteria, which normally begin at 620, and establishing your credit, are prerequisites for qualifying for a conventional loan.

 FHA Loans

 The Federal Housing Administration offers loans to people buying homes for the first time.
 These loans are incredibly accessible (even if you have a credit score of 500) and usually require a low down payment, between 3.5%, and 10%.
+Compared to conventional mortgages, FHA or VA loans typically have less strict credit score requirements, making them more accessible for borrowers, especially those who may have faced financial challenges.
 Keep in mind that you’ll most likely have to wait for two years after your discharge before you can apply for a FHA loan.

 VA Loans